aariani/PoplarRootZn-dbSearch/README.md

 For running this web application you will need to instal [R] (www.r-project.org) on your Personal Computer

-After install R you can install R shiny within R by typing:
+After installing R you you need to install R shiny.
+Open R and type:

 	install.packages('shiny')